tasmirz/Bit2Byte/DSA/Heap/readme.md

    - **Max-Heap**: In a max-heap, the value of each node is greater than or equal to the values of its children.
 The highest value is at the root.
    - **Min-Heap**: In a min-heap, the value of each node is less than or equal to the values of its children.
 The lowest value is at the root.

 **To perform the operations on the heap these properties must be maintained.** These properties ensures order and structure of the heap.
 Without these preconditons met these operations will not work.
+These properties allow inductive reasoning to be applied to the heap.

 ## Types of Heap